ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 <br>
 <h2><a name='read_data'>Read Data In</a></h2>

-For this model we are using the data saved from our pre-processing efforts.
-There are a few different file formats for storing time-series data.
-Probably the most common file format you'll come across are [HDF5](https://www.hdfgroup.org/solutions/hdf5/) (Hierarchical Data Format) and NumPy's .npz, which is NumPy's way of saving arrays into a compressed file format.
-For this tutorial we will use .npz files.
+For this model, we are using the data saved from our pre-processing efforts in the last tutorial.
+Recall that in the last post we saved our data (time-series waveforms) and their associated labels (arrival times of the first arriving P-Phase seismic wave) into Numpy's compressed file format.

 There are two files to read in: time-series waveforms and the arrival times of the first arriving (P-Phase) seismic wave.
 The latter of which are the labels we are using for our training model.
 Simply use <span style="font-family:Courier; font-size:1.0em;">np.load()</span> to read both .npz files in.
-Once the files are read we'll store them into NumPy arrays.
+Once the files are in memory we'll store them in NumPy arrays.
 I've written a function to then take this  <span style="font-family:Courier; font-size:1.0em;">numpy.lib.npyio.NpzFile</span> and store it into a NumPy array.

 ```python